State Duration and Interval Modeling in Hidden Semi-Markov Model for Sequential Data Analysis: Analysis of Sequential Data Modeling

 \section{Analysis of Sequential Data Modeling}

 This section presents an analysis of sequential data modeling and derives the model requirements for sequential data analysis.
-Then, the satisfaction\Mod{s} of the extended \Mod{models} of HMM for the model requirements \Mod{are} examined.
+Then, the satisfactions of the extended models of HMM for the model requirements are examined.